billsix/programmingFromTheGroundUp/docs/source/files.rst

 storage.
 Static storage is what we have talked about so far, storage locations declared using ``.long`` or ``.byte`` directives.
 Dynamic storage will be discussed in :ref:`dynamicmemory`.
-There are problems, though, with declaring buffers using ``.byte.byte``.
+There are problems, though, with declaring buffers using ``.byte``.
 First, it is tedious to type.
 You would have to type 500 numbers after the ``.byte`` declaration, and they wouldn't be used for anything but to take up space.
 Second, it uses up space in the executable.
 In the